mndillon/toki-pona-nanpa-linja-n/README.md

 ### Equals: sama
 - Contains **s**, which no digit word has
 - Good candidate
+- Never appears in a numeric cartouche

 ### Addition: eme
 - Contains **m**, which no digit word has
 - Meaning inspired by **en** but ending in **-me**
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
+- Never appears in a numeric cartouche
 - win eme tun eme wan li sama jun

 ### Subtract: weka